top of page

 My Story

 I was born in a city called Nanjing in the 90s, and my ancestors are from Sichuan and Hubei.
-At three years old, I had memorized all my fave ancient Chinese poems so I entertained strangers by reciting them whenever an opportunity arose.
+At three years old, I had memorized my fave ancient Chinese poems so I entertained strangers by reciting them whenever an opportunity arose.
 I also loved singing karaoke in our family-owned restaurant on the regular.
 Starting from that age, my mom signed me up for community piano lessons.
 Then, after-school English lessons.

 My parents and I flew across the world to Burnaby, British Columbia, when I was six years old.
 I moved three more times before completing elementary, so I learned how to find the humour in everything.
 After a year, my paternal grandparents immigrated to Canada.
 They raised me and my lil sis.
 We didn't have much and lived in a 2-bedroom apartment together, across from Metrotown.
 At school, I sang in choir and joined a hip hop dance group.
 My mom invested in my passion for the arts and I started to dance ballet, but stopped when we moved to Langley to accommodate her new job.
 We lived in a basement suite that year, and my mom signed us up for a toy drive so we could celebrate Christmas together.
 By age 12, I'd written over 10 pop songs.
-In high school, in addition to enrolling in the International Baccalaureate Diploma Programme and working part-time at Pizza Hut, I trained and performed with my concert choir, chamber choir, and senior vocal jazz group, as well as played flute and piccolo in concert band.
+In high school, in addition to enrolling in the IB Diploma Programme and working part-time at Pizza Hut, I trained and performed with my concert choir, chamber choir, and senior vocal jazz group, as well as played flute and piccolo in concert band.
 My mom was diagnosed with depression and took a year off work.
-Nonetheless, I was lucky to travel across North America and compete in festivals with my high school.
-My first time stepping into a professional studio was at Disneyland's Anaheim Heritage Festival.
-I was 15.
-Our concert band recorded an excerpt from a Disney film score.
+I was lucky to travel across North America and compete in festivals with my high school.
+My first time stepping into a professional studio was at Disneyland's Anaheim Heritage Festival at 15 years old.
+Our band recorded an excerpt from a Disney film score.
 I still remember listening back and thinking, "Wow, people get to do this for a living?"
 Also: "This sounds like a Disney movie!"

-Even though I'm disconnected from my extended family in China (due to political, language, and technology barriers), I'm grateful my work is reaching QTBIPOC worldwide.
-At the end of the day, I love this rainy seaside city, and continue to do everything I can to make it inclusive and safe for everyone to thrive in.
-To quote the classic film High School Musical, "we're all in this together".
+Even though I'm disconnected from my relatives in China (due to political, language, and technology barriers), I'm grateful my work is connecting me to you and other folks worldwide.
+At the end of the day, my intention is to help make our existence under late-stage capitalism inclusive, accessible, and sustainable for everyone.
+To quote the classic film

-P.P.S.
+P.S.
 F***草 the model minority!

 My work has been featured in SAD Mag, Bloom, Contrast Collective, CREEP Magazine, The Ubyssey, and The Garden Statuary, and exhibited at Latitude 53.